maheshmthorat/all-in-one-minifier/readme.txt

 == Description ==

-All in one Minifier reduce your page load by minify your HTML source on page with all the CSS and JS code present in your page.
+All-in-One Minifier is the ultimate solution for boosting your WordPress site's performance.
+With our powerful plugin, you can effortlessly optimize your site's HTML, CSS, and JS code to significantly reduce page load times and improve user experience.

-== PLUGIN FEATURES ==
+== Key Features: ==

-* Cache support for automatic optimization.
-Just install and serve fast websites.
-* It will surely minify your code to 100%.
-* Speed up by 30% to 50% page once.
+* **Automatic Optimization:** Install and activate the plugin to enjoy automatic optimization of your site's code.
+Say goodbye to sluggish page load times and hello to lightning-fast performance.

+* **Cache Support:** Our plugin comes with built-in cache support, ensuring that your optimizations are served quickly to visitors.
+Enjoy the benefits of a faster website without the hassle.

+* **100% Minification:** All-in-One Minifier guarantees 100% minification of your code, ensuring that unnecessary characters and whitespace are removed for optimal performance.

+* **Speed Boost:** Experience a noticeable speed boost of 30% to 50% on your website once you start using All-in-One Minifier.
+Keep your visitors engaged and satisfied with blazing-fast page loads.

-* Live page speed preview for frontend.
-Generate report without adding minify option to site for front users.
+* **Live Page Speed Preview:** Get a real-time preview of your site's speed right from the frontend.
+Generate reports without needing to add minify options for front users, making optimization seamless and efficient.

-* Free to install and use.
+* **Free to Install and Use:** All-in-One Minifier is completely free to install and use, making it accessible to all WordPress users.
+Enjoy the benefits of a faster website without breaking the bank.

 == Installation ==